 - drain water from pipes

 - have utilities turned on or off, and

 - eliminate building or other code violations or dangerous conditions.

-Generally, the task of securing the property falls on the mortgage servicer (on behalf of the lender), which typically farms out these services (called field services) to property management firms, which are called field service companies.
+Generally, the task of securing the property falls on the mortgage servicer (on behalf of the lender), which typically farms out these services (called field services) to property management firms, which are called field service companies (or property preservation companies).